alekseygenerozov/starforge_mult_search/code/README.md

 Due to computational and memory constraints we cannot provide a capsule that runs all of our analysis end-to-end.
 As a compromise, we provide the following resources

-a) Code to run a demo of the halo and multiple id code on a small dataset from a simulation of a smaller, 2x10^3 solar mass cloud.
+A. Code to run a demo of the halo and multiple id code on a small dataset from a simulation of a smaller, 2x10^3 solar mass cloud.

-b) Pre-computed multiplicity and halo data for our fiducial simulations and scripts to generate the figures in our paper.
+B. Pre-computed multiplicity and halo data for our fiducial simulations and scripts to generate the figures in our paper.

 # Runtimes and Installation
 The capsule can be run on Code Ocean, without any local installation.
 This will run both the demos above.

-Environment setup on Code Ocean takes approximately 20 seconds.
+1. Environment setup on Code Ocean takes approximately 20 seconds.
-Loading the capsule files takes approximately 3 minutes (due to the large amount of data in the capsule).
+2. Loading the capsule files takes approximately 3 minutes (due to the large amount of data in the capsule).
-Demo (a) takes approximately 4 minutes of runtime
+3. Demo A takes approximately 4 minutes of runtime
-Demo (b) take approximately 13 minutes of runtime
+4. Demo B takes approximately 13 minutes of runtime

-# Output (demo a)
+# Output (Demo A)
 The demo will produce the output files described in #starforge_mult_search above, as well as a file called 'mult_summary' with the multiple statistics in the demo data.
 The contents should be as below: